curlypages/phil-agius-hugo-cms/site/content/_index.md

 title: Digital consultant and maker
 subtitle: Helping you to deliver the right digital solution for your business
 image: /img/p6130080.jpg
-blurb:
+intro:
   heading: About
   text: >-
     I have worked in digital and development for nearly 20 years and have experience designing, defining, architecting and integrating technology solutions across a range of businesses and industries.
 My passion lies in creating technology based products and solutions.
 services:
   heading: Services
   list: